nostromo-1/robotic-car-ESP32/README.md

 * Car chasis.
 For example, https://leantec.es/tienda/chasis-robot-4wd-chasis-robot-de-4-ruedas/ or https://leantec.es/tienda/chassis-2wd-smart-car-chassis-arduino-robot/
 * 6V DC motors.
 If 4WD: 4 motors.
 If 2WD, then 2 motors (in that case, I use motors with a wheel Hall encoder, [DFRobot FIT0450](https://www.dfrobot.com/product-1457.html), in order to make the car run in a straight line using a PID control loop)
 * Motor controller: a L298N based circuit board, like https://www.electrohobby.es/driver-dc/209-driver-motor-l298n.html
-* Distance sensor HC-SR04
+* Ultrasonic distance sensor HC-SR04
 * Display module SSD1306
-* An inertial module based on LSM9DS1 (controlled via I2C), like https://learn.adafruit.com/adafruit-lsm9ds1-accelerometer-plus-gyro-plus-magnetometer-9-dof-breakout
+* An inertial module unit based on LSM9DS1 (controlled via I2C), like https://learn.adafruit.com/adafruit-lsm9ds1-accelerometer-plus-gyro-plus-magnetometer-9-dof-breakout
-* An ESP32 board, like [this](https://www.mouser.es/ProductDetail/Espressif-Systems/ESP32-DevKitC-32E?qs=GedFDFLaBXFpgD0kAZWDrQ%3D%3D).
+* An ESP32 development board, like [this](https://www.mouser.es/ProductDetail/Espressif-Systems/ESP32-DevKitC-32E?qs=GedFDFLaBXFpgD0kAZWDrQ%3D%3D).
 It needs Bluetooth classic, so it must be the ESP32 (and not one of the variants).
 The WROOM module is enough, with 4M flash and no PSRAM.
-* Transistors, capacitors, resistors, push button and LED for voltage checker and scan button.
+* Transistors, capacitors, resistors, and scan button.
 A 6V buzzer.
 See the schematics directory.
 * For the audio amplifier: a LM386 integrated circuit, an 8 ohm small speaker and some resistors and capacitors.
 See the schematics.
 The audio signal is taken from the GPIO using the internal DAC, so an analogue amplifier is enough.
+Alternatively, you can use another amplifier like one based on [TPA2005D1](https://www.sparkfun.com/products/11044).
 * For the battery status monitor: a PCF8591.
 * Power supply: two 18650 type batteries in series, protected.
 I use 2600 mAh Nitecore.
 The 5V supply for the Pi comes from a switching regulator.
 I use the [S7V7F5](https://www.pololu.com/product/2119).
 Alternatively, you can use 6 NiMH AA batteries.